-This iRule monitors the login page, and generates a syslog message every time a user logs in.
-The syslog message contains the user name of the Web application user, and the cookies associated with that user.
-The message is routed to the Oracle Database Firewall, which logs the user name against SQL statements generated by the Web application server.
+You can use an iRule to monitor the login page and generate a syslog message each time a user logs into the Web application.
+The syslog message contains the username of the Web application user, and the cookies associated with that user.
+The message is routed to the Oracle Database Firewall, which logs the username against SQL statements generated by the Web application server.

 This iRule contains the required format of the syslog message, but must be customized to handle the specific login requirements of your Web application.